Barrier-free travelling within the GVH – mobility for everyone!

 Some transport companies of the GVH offer special trainings for passengers with restricted mobility in order to make the passengers feel more confident when using the local transport.

 Our partner regiobus offers trainings for secure mobility as well.
 Here you can practice without time pressure how to enter or leave or how to behave in the bus and at the station.
 The trained regiobus staff helps you, gives tips and answers your questions.
-Here you will get an impression of the procedure.
+Here you will get an impression of the procedure and an overview of the next dates.